dave-theunsub/clamtk/README.md

 If you've quarantined files for later examination, you have the option to restore them to their previous location (if known), or delete them.

-## Contributing

-### Locale/Internationalization

-Version 2.20 is the first ClamTk version to offer this.
-Have time on your hands and want to contribute?
-See the Launchpad page at https://launchpad.net/clamtk

-Note that some builds do not account for other than English languages because they have not yet updated their build/spec files.
-A polite email to the respective maintainer may fix this.

 ## Plugins

 To add a right-click, context menu ability to send files and directories to the scanner, install the appropriate plugin.
 Links to the latest versions are available here: http://dave-theunsub.github.io/clamtk/